pmahnke/mahnke-cocktails/recipe_processed/champagne_cocktail.md

 - Pour: Add all ingredients directly to the glass
 - Glassware: Champagne
 - Garnish: Expressed oils of a lemon swath and an orange swath
-- Special Prep: Saturate the sugar cube in bitters in a bar spoon.
+- Special Prep: Saturate the sugar cube in bitters in a barspoon.
 Then add to the glass.
 Then add the cognac.
 Then fill with champagne.